compute-labs-dev/cl-digest-bot-oss/README.md

 **⚠️ Common Pitfall:** Don't send too much content at once.
 AI models have context limits, and costs scale with token usage.

-**🔧 Performance Tip:** Use Claude for complex analysis and reasoning tasks, OpenAI for faster, more straightforward processing.
+**🔧 Performance Tip:** Experiment with the models to fit your performance needs.
+For example, some argue Claude is better for complex analysis and reasoning tasks, where OpenAI is faster, more straightforward processing.

 **💰 Cost Optimization:** Pre-filter low-quality content before sending to AI models to minimize token usage.